A tangy, bright buttermilk pumpkin pie recipe with hints of ginger and spice. Jump to recipe.

 -

-Cool 2 - 3 hours, slice, and serve.
+Cool pie 3 hours, slice, top with leaves, and serve.

 This looks gorgeous!
 I love the addition of the buttermilk– often I find pumpkin pies a touch too sweet for my taste, so I am now imagining how perfectly the buttermilk would cut that sweetness… Wow.
 I can’t wait to give this a try.